INFORM Hub Spring 2026 Funding Call opens on 16th February 2026

 - Flexible mobility award – Impact reports

 To effectively influence policy, evidence must be clearly communicated to decision-makers.
 INFORM’s FMA-Impact awards, offering up to £25,000 for six-month projects, will support the formation of working groups tasked with developing impactful documents.
-These documents will synthesize existing evidence from published trials demonstrating the benefits of gut-modulating products (pre/probiotics).
+These documents will synthesise existing evidence from published trials demonstrating the benefits of gut-modulating products (prebiotics and probiotics).
 Critically, they will also include a cost analysis estimating potential NHS savings (or reductions in lost workdays) based on population consumption data for these functional foods.

 For grant eligibility, the definition of an ECR is someone who is either:

-- Within eight years of their PhD award (this is from the time of the PhD ‘viva’ oral test) or equivalent professional training
+- Within eight years of their PhD award (from the time of the PhD ‘viva’ oral test) or equivalent professional training.

 - Within six years of their first academic appointment (the first full or part-time paid employment contract that lists research or teaching as the primary function).